 - Turn the ignition for 15 seconds only.

-- Start the engine, system is now calibrated.
+- Start the engine, the system is now calibrated.

 2 Faulty Stepper Motor

-Your cars heater known as a HVAC (Heating Ventilation Air Conditioning) system uses several stepper motors attached to blend doors and is most likely the source of your noise.
+Your car’s heater system uses several stepper motors attached to blend doors and is most likely the source of your dashboard clicking noise.

 How To Diagnose Faulty Stepper Motor

-You may find an obstruction, a stuck door, disconnected actuator or A faulty motor, all are common.
+You may find an obstruction, a stuck door, a disconnected actuator, or a faulty motor; all are common.

 As your stepper motor is clicking, we can assume the circuit is OK, but the motor itself could be faulty.
 Try helping the motor by opening the blend door as you operate the control panel.

-Some lube may help, try a little WD40 on the gears and pivots.
-If you find helping the the motor by hand works, replace the stepper motor.
+Some lube may help; try a little WD40 on the gears and pivots.
+If you find helping the motor by hand works, replace the stepper motor.

 How To Replace The Stepper Motor

-Remover the pigtail connector and two small 6, 7 or 8mm bolts (the usual fasteners) a 1/4 ratchet and socket works great as space is tight.
+Remove the pigtail connector, and two small 6, 7, or 8mm bolts (the usual fasteners), a 1/4 ratchet, and a socket work great as the space is tight.

-Replacing is the reverse but the system will need to be calibrated.
+Replacing is the reverse, but the system will need to be calibrated.
 The control module has lost the counts and needs to relearn them.
 Check out the scan tool I use here on the Mechanics tools page.

-Your vehicle is packed with electronic kit and they require a ton of circuits, control modules and relays.
-There’s so much electronic kit in vehicles today, your vehicle may have 3 or more separate fuse box’s all containing fuses and relays.
+Your vehicle is packed with electronic kit, and they require a ton of circuits, control modules, and relays.
+There’s so much electronic kit in vehicles today; your vehicle may have three or more separate fuse boxes, all containing fuses and relays.

 It’s not unusual to have a fuse box under the hood and under the dash and another in the trunk.
-Some vehicles run 2 fuse box’s behind the dash all bristling with relays.
+Some vehicles run two fuse box’s behind the dash, all bristling with relays.

-Whats’s a relay?
 A relay is a small electro-mechanical device that’s employed to control a heavy amped circuit (Load) using a low amp circuit (control).
-It’s used in lots of circuits, – lights, horn, wipers, starter motor, power seats etc.
+It’s used in lots of circuits – lights, horns, wipers, starter motor, power seats, etc.

-Sending power through the control side of the relay magnetizes it and causes a copper armature contact points to close completing the load side circuit and powering up the consumer.
-The relays emits an audible click as the contact points close and open, this is normal operation.
+Sending power through the control side of the relay magnetizes it and causes copper armature contact points to close, completing the load side circuit and powering up the consumer.

 How To Diagnose A Faulty Relay

 Use your ears to locate the offending relay, place your hand on the relay and feel it click.
-Remove the relay and swap with one of it’s neighbors, you’ll often find many identical relays in the same fuse box.
-Swapping the relays is a fast and simple way to diagnose.
-Shaking a faulty relay will often produce a rattle sound.
-Hot wire the relay and check resistance using a volt meter.
+Remove the relay and swap it with one of its neighbors; you’ll often find many identical relays in the same fuse box.
+Swapping the relay is a fast and simple way to diagnose.
+Shaking a faulty relay will often produce a rattling sound.

 How To Replace A Relay

-Replacing is easy, pull out the old make sure the pins are correctly aligned before pushing home the new relay.
+Replacing is easy; pull out the old and make sure the pins are correctly aligned before pushing home the new relay.

 AC stopped blowing cold air?
 Common AC problems include: